-5.54 The St John's Conservation Area, although remote from the core of the area around the town centre and High Street, plays a crucial role in defining the character of the town at its main entrance from the A452.
+5.51 The St John's Conservation Area, although remote from the core of the area around the town centre and High Street, plays a crucial role in defining the character of the town at its main entrance from the A452.
 Its variety of building types and forms is dominated by St. John's Church, the long views to which from all main directions are important in shaping the legibility of the whole town.
 There are few common characteristics in terms of materials or other design features aside from those identified in the policy.
 There are no known plans for the redevelopment of either of the two sites referred to in the policy.
 But should proposals come forward, the policy identifies their importance in the street scene of the Character Area.
 There are some Grade II Listed buildings.
-Any future development in or near to this originality within the Town.
-Protection of the elements is important.
+Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.

-Policy KP14B: Design Management in Clarendon Road
+Policy KP13B: Design Management in Clarendon Road

-Development proposals in the Clarendon Road Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Clarendon Road Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate:

-- The area is uniformly residential in character and land use - There are long views north to Warwick Road and south to St John's Church and the roundabout which should not be obstructed - Buildings on the north side of Clarendon Road are early/mid-19th Century terraces with large front gardens and brick boundary walling - There is a high brick boundary wall remnant of larger garden now built over which forms an important enclosure to the Conservation Area - Buildings on the south side of Clarendon Road are two storey Edwardian semidetached dwellings with pebble dash to their first floor front elevations, with slated overhang roof over ground floor entrances and box bays, fitted with gallows brackets at ends - Materials are predominately brick, with slate roofs, sliding sash windows, with pebble dash render to some first floor elevations should be preserved and retained.
+- The area is uniformly residential in character and land use - There are long views north to Warwick Road and south to St John's Church and the roundabout which should not be obstructed - Buildings on the north side of Clarendon Road are early-mid 19th Century terraces with large front gardens and brick boundary walling - There is a high brick boundary wall remnant of larger garden now built over which forms an important enclosure to the Conservation Area - Buildings on the south side of Clarendon Road are two storey Edwardian semidetached dwellings with pebble dash to their first floor front elevations, with slated overhang roof over ground floor entrances and box bays, fitted with gallows brackets at ends

+Materials are predominately brick, with slate roofs, sliding sash windows, with pebble dash render to some first floor elevations

+5.52 The Clarendon Road Conservation Area forms an integral part of the character of the town of Kenilworth, close to retail areas and the main Warwick Road, and should be preserved and retained.
 Clarendon Road to the East leads to the gated 21st Century development of Grafton Close and a ramped footbridge crossing the railway to Farmer Ward Rd.
 Clarendon Road entrance is from Warwick Road at its Western end.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
-Protection of the elements is important.